squareblob/MountAugusta/Constitution.md

 ##G. Extraditions

 i.
 Where claims exist outside of Mt.Augusta's borders, the claimant may post a claim for the pearl on the Mount Augusta subreddit with evidence.
 A vote will be held among registered voters of Augusta.
-A two-thirds vote in favour of extradition is required, at which point the Mayor or Judges are responsible for the handing over of said pearl to the claimant once the imprisoned has served their time for any crimes committed in Mount Augusta.
+A two-thirds vote in favour of extradition is required, at which point the Mayor or Judges are responsible for the handing over of said pearl to the claimant.

+ii.
+Only time spent pearled within Mt.Augusta's borders shall count as time served for a Mt.Augustan criminal sentence.

 #**Article IV.
 Property**